• Follow Us

 Agartala

 Agartala is the capital of the North-Eastern state of Tripura.
-Agartala is situated on the banks of the Haora river in the western part of Tripura.
+Agartala is situated on the banks of the Haora River in the western part of Tripura.
 It is the second-largest city in the northeastern region after Guwahati and a major tourist destination of Tripura.
 The city of Agartala is a perfect blend of history, culture and a scintillating landscape and thus attracts a large number of tourists.
 Agartala is a city of palaces, museums, heritage parks, temples and lakes.
 The city is also famous for its rich traditional art and craftwork.
-Agartala is very close to the Bangladesh border and the cross-cultural influence is very prominent here.
+Agartala is very close to the Bangladesh border and the cross-cultural influence is prominent here.
 Despite being a capital city, Agartala offers a serene, hustle-free and relaxed atmosphere to city dwellers.

 Ujjayanta Palace

 The most awe-inspiring structure and the most popular tourist attraction in the city.
-The grandeur and architectural brilliance of Ujjayanta palace have increased its fame to a different level.
-The palace was built by Maharaja Radha Kishore Manikya of the famous Manikya dynasty of Tripura in the year 1901.
+The grandeur and architectural brilliance of Ujjayanta Palace have increased its fame to a different level.
+The palace was built by Maharaja Radha Kishore Manikya of the famous Manikya dynasty of Tripura in 1901.
 This beautiful palace is constructed on the banks of a lovely lake.
 Set in the backdrop of sprawling lush green Mughal gardens this majestic building houses several beautifully decorated rooms, public halls, reception and darbar halls, temples dedicated to different Hindu deities and a special Chinese room full of Chinese artefacts.
 The gardens have a magnificent musical fountain which is a very new inclusion in the palace.
 Famous Nobel laureate Rabindranath Tagore gave the name ‘Ujjayanta’ to this grand palace.
 The palace used to serve as the meeting place for the Tripura Legislative Assembly till 2011.
 After that, it was transformed into a big museum which displays the enriched artefacts, craftworks, traditions and customs, rituals and culture of the different communities and tribes of northeastern India and also the royal artefacts which signify the glorious past and the opulence of the royal family of Tripura.
 The palace has three domes and each is 86 feet high.
 The palace has marvellous tiled floors and beautiful wooden ceilings.
 It is closed on Monday and opens on the rest of the days of the week from 10 am till 5 pm.

 The Jagannath Bari Temple